g0v-data/g0v-hackmd-archive/notes/-D9nwbtiQxSsznSxR5lXjA.md

 ### Earthquake

-An earthquake occured in the afternoon on the 8th of August in Hyūga Nada (日向灘).
+An earthquake occured in the afternoon on the 8th of August in Hyūga Nada (日向灘) which is more than 1,000 kilometers away from the venue in Yokohama.
 An Megaquake Advisory (巨大地震注意) was issued by Japan’s Meteorological Agency (気象庁).

 City of Yokohama is among one of the local government affected by the Advisory.